-- A. Read General Rules. - B. Exhibits must have been preserved since the previous fair. - C. Exhibits must be sealed in clean standard jars, halfpint, pint, etc., with two-piece lids. - D. Each jar exhibited must be labeled with uniform label placed one inch from the base of jar.
+A. Read General Rules.

+B. Exhibits must have been preserved since the previous fair.

+C. Exhibits must be sealed in clean standard jars, halfpint, pint, etc., with two-piece lids.

+D. Each jar exhibited must be labeled with uniform label placed one inch from the base of jar.
 Label must not cover brand name of jar.
-Labels are available at Extension Office. - E. Label must contain name of product, date preserved, the canning method (water bath, weighted gauge or dial gauge pressure method), process time, and amount of pressure (psi) when pressure canning method is used.
+Labels are available at Extension Office.

+E. Label must contain name of product, date preserved, the canning method (water bath, weighted gauge or dial gauge pressure method), process time, and amount of pressure (psi) when pressure canning method is used.
 Examples available from Extension Office.

-- F. All containers of pickles, jelly, and other sweet spreads may be opened and examined for quality by judge.
-Jars must be sealed when entered. - G. There will not be a limit on entries.
-Each jar or bag constitutes an entry. - H. All Food Preservation classes are eligible for the State Fair. - I. Each exhibit must have the complete recipe and instructions attached with the entry card.
-Recipe must include recipe source, date of publication and altitude of residence.
+F. All containers of pickles, jelly, and other sweet spreads may be opened and examined for quality by judge.
+Jars must be sealed when entered.

+G. There will not be a limit on entries.

+H. All Food Preservation classes are eligible for the State Fair.

+I. Each exhibit must have the complete recipe and instructions attached with the entry card.
+Recipes must be from 1995-present.
+Processing methods that will be disqualified include: open kettle canning, over canning, and sun canning.
 Homemade recipes or other untested recipes will be disqualified for safety reasons.
+Tested recipes sources available from the Extension Office.
+CLASSES:

-- 348. Sweet spreads
+348. Sweet spreads

-- 349. Fruits, juices, tomatoes

-- 350. Low acid vegetables
+- 349. Fruits, juices, tomatoes - 350.
+Low acid vegetables

-- 351. Pickles and relishes

-- 352. Meats
+- 351. Pickles and relishes - 352.
+Meats

-- 353. Dried foods- to be in a small jar, clear plastic bag, or other "see-through" container.
-Suggested amount: 1/3 to 1⁄2 cup, or three or four pieces per exhibit.
+353. Dried foods- must be in a small jar.
+Suggested amount: 1/3 to $\frac{1}{2}$ cup, or three or four pieces per exhibit.